sylvainbonnot/dolpractice/dol_exercises_with_hints_with_solutions.md

 This is a collection of exercises to help practicing with **dol**.

-The whole poject is inspired
+The whole project is inspired
 by the excellent  <https://github.com/rougier/numpy-100>.
 File automatically generated.
 See the documentation to update questions/answers/hints programmatically.